ErikFerragut/hackattack/designdoc.md

 exponential.
 So instead I just dropped it altogether.
 How does the game end?
 That's an open question.

+_Patch Update_ Currently only updates if prob OS right is 1.0, but should update appropriately if prob OS is right < 1.0 also.
+See lines 526, 567, 681, 705.

 To Do List
 ----------
 1. [DONE] write do-hack and consider-hack
-2. write do-ddos and consider-ddos -- how is losing incorporated into knowledge?
+2. [DONE] write do-ddos and consider-ddos -- how is losing incorporated into knowledge? -- no removed it
-3. write detect to handle the various types of detection
+3. [DONE] write detect to handle the various types of detection
 4. write a function that lists all moves (if practical)
     1. otherwise, all moves up to symmetries in uncertainty
 5. put in a random moves strategy and run it to look for errors
 6. put in strategies from before (maybe?)
 7. create a 1-ply evaluation strategy
 8. create a k-ply strategy class
+9. fix patch update known bug
+10. fix ownership without os bug
+11. fix bounded exploits bug